-In this paper, variogram parameters from a forward stratigraphic simulation are combined with subsurface data to constrain porosity and permeability distribution in the Volve field model.
-The caution for subsurface modeling practitioners is that the stratigraphic simulation scenarios presented in this contribution do not prove that spatial and geometrical data derived from forward stratigraphic models are absolute input parameters for a real-world reservoir modeling task.
-Uncertainties in the choice of boundary conditions and processes for the stratigraphic simulation led the variation of input parameters to attain a depositional architecture that is geologically realistic and comparable to the stratigraphic correlation suggested in some published studies of the study area.
-The match in porosity obtained by comparing validation wells in the original and stratigraphic-based petrophysical model indicates that combining variogram parameters from well data and forward stratigraphic simulation outputs will improve property prediction in inter-well zones.
-This suggestion supports the idea that more conditioning data (well data) will increase the chance of producing realistic property distribution in the model area.
-This work also made some key findings:
+In this paper, synthetic well data from a forward stratigraphic simulation are combined with well data from the Volve field to predict porosity and permeability distribution.
+The forward stratigraphic modeling scenarios presented in this work do not prove that forward stratigraphic outputs should be used as absolute input parameters for a real-world reservoir modeling task.
+Considering the uncertainties highlighted in the choice of initial boundary conditions and geological processes for the stratigraphic simulation, it is notable that the simulation produced a depositional architecture that is geologically realistic and comparable to the stratigraphic correlation suggested in published studies of the study area.
+The match in porosity obtained by comparing validation wells in the original and stratigraphic-based petrophysical model indicates that it is practical to use variogram parameters and or well data from forward stratigraphic simulations for reservoir property modeling.
+This work also made two key findings:

 - 1. For specific stratigraphic simulation in GPMTM and a range of model parameters, sediment transportation and deposition is based on diffusion rate and proximity to sediment source.
-This opinion is consistent with several published works on sequence stratigraphy and or system tracts in shallow marine settings.
-However, further work with different stratigraphic modeling simulators could mitigate some of the challenges faced in this work. - 2.
+This opinion agrees with several published works on sequence stratigraphy and or system tracts in shallow marine settings.
+However, further work with different forward stratigraphic modeling simulators could mitigate some of the challenges faced in this work. - 2.
 A lithofacies distribution that is consistent with previous studies was produced in the stratigraphic model.
-This position is evident in scenarios where sediment distribution vertically matches with lithofacies variation in a sampled interval in an actual well log.
+This is evident in model scenarios where sediment distribution vertically matches with lithofacies variation in a sampled interval in an actual well log.

-Geologically feasible stratigraphic patterns generated in the forward stratigraphic model provide additional confidence in the representation of lithofacies, and therefore porosity and permeability property variations in the depositional setting under study.
-The resultant forward stratigraphic-based porosity and permeability model suggests that forward stratigraphic simulation outputs can be

-- integrated into classical modeling workflows to improve subsurface property modeling and well - planning strategies.
+Geologically feasible stratigraphic patterns generated in the forward stratigraphic model provide an additional layer of confidence in representing facies distribution, and therefore porosity/permeability variations in a subsurface model.
+Furthermore, the resultant forward stratigraphic-based porosity and permeability model suggests that forward stratigraphic modeling can be integrated into geostatistical modeling workflows to improve subsurface property modeling and well planning.